National Security Agency

-Unlike the CIA and the Defense Intelligence Agency (DIA), both of which specialize primarily in foreign human espionage, the NSA does not publicly conduct human-source intelligence gathering.
-The NSA is entrusted with providing assistance to, and the coordination of, SIGINT elements for other government organizations – which are prevented by Executive Order from engaging in such activities on their own.
+Unlike the CIA and the Defense Intelligence Agency (DIA), both of which specialize primarily in foreign human espionage, the NSA does not publicly conduct human intelligence gathering.
+The NSA is entrusted with assisting with and coordinating SIGINT elements for other government organizations—which Executive Order prevents from engaging in such activities on their own.
 As part of these responsibilities, the agency has a co-located organization called the Central Security Service (CSS), which facilitates cooperation between the NSA and other U.S. defense cryptanalysis components.
-To further ensure streamlined communication between the signals intelligence community divisions, the NSA Director simultaneously serves as the Commander of the United States Cyber Command and as Chief of the Central Security Service.
+To further ensure streamlined communication between the signals intelligence community divisions, the NSA director simultaneously serves as the Commander of the United States Cyber Command and as Chief of the Central Security Service.

-The NSA's actions have been a matter of political controversy on several occasions, including its spying on anti–Vietnam War leaders and the agency's participation in economic espionage.
+The NSA's actions have been a matter of political controversy on several occasions, including its role in providing intelligence during the Gulf of Tonkin incident, which contributed to the escalation of U.S. involvement in the Vietnam War.
+Declassified documents later revealed that the NSA misinterpreted or overstated signals intelligence, leading to reports of a second North Vietnamese attack that likely never occurred.
+The agency has also received scrutiny for spying on anti–Vietnam War leaders and the agency's participation in economic espionage.
 In 2013, the NSA had many of its secret surveillance programs revealed to the public by Edward Snowden, a former NSA contractor.
 According to the leaked documents, the NSA intercepts and stores the communications of over a billion people worldwide, including United States citizens.
-The documents also revealed the NSA tracks hundreds of millions of people's movements using cellphones' metadata.
+The documents also revealed that the NSA tracks hundreds of millions of people's movements using cell phone metadata.
 Internationally, research has pointed to the NSA's ability to surveil the domestic Internet traffic of foreign countries through "boomerang routing".

 History

 Formation

-The origins of the National Security Agency can be traced back to April 28, 1917, three weeks after the U.S. Congress declared war on Germany in World War I. A code and cipher decryption unit was established as the Cable and Telegraph Section which was also known as the Cipher Bureau.
-It was headquartered in Washington, D.C. and was part of the war effort under the executive branch without direct Congressional authorization.
-During the course of the war, it was relocated in the army's organizational chart several times.
+The origins of the National Security Agency can be traced back to April 28, 1917, three weeks after the U.S. Congress declared war on Germany in World War I. A code and cipher decryption unit was established as the Cable and Telegraph Section, which was also known as the Cipher Bureau.
+It was headquartered in Washington, D.C., and was part of the war effort under the executive branch without direct congressional authorization.
+During the war, it was relocated in the army's organizational chart several times.
 On July 5, 1917, Herbert O. Yardley was assigned to head the unit.
 At that point, the unit consisted of Yardley and two civilian clerks.
 It absorbed the Navy's cryptanalysis functions in July 1918.
 World War I ended on November 11, 1918, and the army cryptographic section of Military Intelligence (MI-8) moved to New York City on May 20, 1919, where it continued intelligence activities as the Code Compilation Company under the direction of Yardley.